dart-lang/test/README.md

   be `false` as well, which means that this *won't* be true if the test is running on an Android browser.

+* `ios`: Whether the test is running on iOS.
+If `vm` is false, this will be `false` as well, which means that this *won't* be true if the test is running on an iOS browser.

 * `posix`: Whether the test is running on a POSIX operating system.
 This is equivalent to `!windows`.